Telefonica/is-user-valid/README.md

 ```sh
 npm install is-user-valid
 ```
-The above will run the app listening at port 5000.
+The above will install the app for listening at port 5000.
 That's the default port configured for development.
 You can change that and other settings as explained below.

 ## Configuration